 Natural beauty pageants are beauty contests that are designed to show off a contestant’s natural good looks, poise and charm.
 They place more of an emphasis on a person’s natural appearance and inner beauty than more artificial contests such as glitz pageants.
-Like with other beauty pageants, natural beauty pageants cater to a range of age groups from babies to teens and adults.
+Like with other beauty pageants, they cater to a range of age groups from babies to teens and adults.

 Each natural beauty pageant has its own set of rules.
-There are around 3,000 pageants in America alone, with more in other countries across the world.
-Natural beauty pageants, however, do have their own rules, many of which are similar in different contests.
 This includes rules such as there being only one chaperon and rules dictating elements such as make-up, hair styling and costumes.
 Miss America, Outstanding Teen and Mrs. International are all examples of natural beauty pageants.

 Make-up rules for each natural pageant vary from pageant to pageant, but also from age group to age group.
 Children up to the age of 12 are usually expected to wear no make-up at all, although some contests allow mascara and lip-gloss.
 Teens and adults are allowed to wear make-up, but only so it enhances their natural beauty and does not change their appearance.
 Professional make-up artists are often not allowed into the dressing room with the contestant.

 Hairstyle rules are similar to make-up rules.
 Wigs, wiglets, hairpieces and flippers are usually banned, as they change the hairstyle.
 Excessive hair styling such as the overuse of hairspray, dye and other styling techniques is frowned upon or banned.
 A contestant’s hair is expected to be natural and, again, hair stylists are usually banned from the dressing room as well.